unity3d-jp/MeshSync/Documentation~/GeometryNodes.md

 Exportation of instances to a Scene Cache file is not supported.

 ### Preview Window
-We do not support rendering instances on the inspector preview window.
+Rendering instances on the inspector preview window is not supported.

 ### Creating prefabs
-We do not support creating prefabs for instances.
+Creating prefabs for instances is not supported.